 Now, that the end of 2016 approaches, it’s time to do a retrospection.
 While early 2016 was still a kind of slow for me, with having a new baby in the family, I can tell you I’ve achieved more by the end of the year than I expected:

 Besides the missing document information panel, another common question about document properties is how to embed properties which come from a SharePoint column to a document template.
 This can easily be solved by using content types and site columns.
 Follow these steps:

 Document Information Panel (DIP) was a great and important feature, introduced in Office 2010 clients.
 With its help, users were able to edit the document’s properties in-context:

 However, this feature is gone in Office 2016.
 You cannot view and edit the document properties in this panel right under the ribbon anymore.

 Autumn season is here, with so many events again: the calendar is full with workshops and conferences again.

-One of my sessions I do this season has the title “Findability in YOUR Organization”.
+One of the sessions I am doing this season has the title “Findability in YOUR Organization”.

 The reason why I highlight the word *YOUR* is that each organization is unique with different needs.
 Therefore each organization needs a different approach and a different solution.
 There is no “one size fits all” when it comes to search.

 To be able to serve the organization’s search needs, the first things to understand are the three search processes:

 This week I am supposed to speak at one of my favorite events, Unity Connect SEF as well as Findability day in Stockholm, Sweden.